alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 For children, happiness presents itself in different ways, depending on the age and individual disposition of the child. in general, they have fundamental needs such as unconditional love from their family, self-confidence and high self-esteem, the opportunity to play with other children, encouraging teachers and supportive caretakers, safe and secure surroundings, and appropriate guidance and discipline.

-in the midst of the chaos produced by divorce, we go back to the message found in Malachi 2:14–16, where God shares with Israel His disappointment about the way husbands dealt with their wives:
+In the midst of the chaos produced by divorce, we go back to the message found in Malachi 2:14–16, where God shares with Israel His disappointment about the way husbands dealt with their wives:

 Because the Lord has been witnessing between you and the wife of your youth, with whom you have dealt treacherously; yet she is your companion and your wife by covenant.
 But did He not make them one, having a remnant of the Spirit? and why one?
 He seeks godly offspring.
 Therefore, take heed to your spirit, and let none deal treacherously with the wife of his youth.
 “For the Lord God of Israel says that He hates divorce, for it covers one’s garment with violence,” says the Lord of hosts.
 “Therefore, take heed to your spirit, that you do not deal treacherously.”